 Rejected Parts

-Individual rejected parts, or units to be returned to the vendor or customer at their request, will be tagged with Form AA-RIT (Reject Item tag).
+Individual rejected parts, or units to be returned to the vendor or customer at their request, will be tagged with Form AT-RIT (Reject Item tag).
 In the case of large quantities of rejected parts, items will be placed in special containers marked “rejected parts", and returned.
-All other rejected parts will be placed in a container marked “rejected parts”, and scrapped, (sample of AA-RIT Reject Item Tag is available in the Forms Manual).
+All other rejected parts will be placed in a container marked “rejected parts”, and scrapped, (sample of AT-RIT Reject Item Tag is available in the Forms Manual).

 Scrapped Parts

-All rejected parts to be scrapped will be identified by a part number and serial number, if present, and documented on Form AA-ST (Scrapped Tag), attached to the part, and entered in the Scrapped Parts Log (Form AA-SPL).
+All rejected parts to be scrapped will be identified by a part number and serial number, if present, and documented on Form AT-ST (Scrapped Tag), attached to the part, and entered in the Scrapped Parts Log (Form AT-SPL).
 Samples of these forms are in the Forms Manual.
 The Scrapped Parts Log will be kept on file for not less than two (2) years.

 Rejected parts will be placed in a quarantine area until disposition (return to customer or mutilated).
 All scrapped parts will be mutilated to prevent further use.